Salmanmalvasi/salmanmalvasi/README.md

 ---

 ## 💬 Say hello
-Feel free to open an issue or DM me on LinkedIn — I love collaborating.
+Feel free to open an issue or DM me on LinkedIn — I love collaborating and mentoring.

 ---